Welcome to our Governors’ section.

 Mr Ian Copete

-I became the Teacher Governor of St Mary’s during the the autumn term of 2018.
-I am married and have been for nearly 3 years, I have 1 daughter who attends St Mary's and I have taught there myself for the past 7 years.
-I have taught in Years 3,4 and 5 in my teaching career and truly believe it a privilege to be able to work with children everyday and help them develop in confidence, maturity and wisdom.
+I became the Teacher Governor of St Mary’s during the Autumn Term of 2018.
+I am married and have been for nearly 3 years, I have a daughter who attends St Mary's and I have taught there myself for the past 7 years.
+I have taught in Years 3, 4 and 5 in my teaching career and truly believe it a privilege to be able to work with children everyday and help them develop in confidence, maturity and wisdom.

 I have never been a governor before, but I relish the opportunity to help the school develop and maintain its vision of Faith, Family and Future.
 I've always been impressed by the children at the school and the dedication all staff have in giving the best education and support to the children but also in how they support each other.
 I wish to help the school maintain the feeling of family that runs through it and makes it such a special place to be part of.